fzi-forschungszentrum-informatik/fzi_robot_interface_proposal/source/industry/Doosan.rst

 * Version of the user manual: Programming Guide Manual Version 1.6
 * Link to manual: Available after free registration: https://robotlab.doosanrobotics.com/en/Join/normalSignUp

+Doosan robots support a ROS interface.
+The source code is available here: https://github.com/doosan-robotics/doosan-robot

+The packages wrap many of the DRL functionalities with ROS services.
+The manual is available here: http://wiki.ros.org/doosan-robotics?action=AttachFile&do=get&target=Doosan_Robotics_ROS_Manual_ver0.971_20200218A%28EN.%29.pdf

 Trajectory composition
 ----------------------
 The teaching of waypoints is done either in jog-operation or hand-guiding operation.
 Doosan programming features a combination of basic instructions with a skill-based task composition.

-* **movel**: Move linearly to a specified target.
+* **movel**: Move tool linearly to a specified target.
 Possible arguments: point, velocity, acceleration, time, blending radius, and others

 * **movec**: Move in an arc via a point to a target point.
-Possible arguments: point, point, same as **movel**
+Possible arguments: point, point, velocity, acceleration, time, blending radius, and others

 * **movesx**: Move along a spline curve from the current point to the target via waypoints.
 Possible arguments: List of points, velocity, acceleration, time, and others.

+* **moveb**: Move along a list of path segments (lines, circles) with constant velocity.
+Segments are blended.
+Possible arguments: list of points, velocity, acceleration, time, and others.

+* **movej**: Move to the specified joint position.
+Possible arguments: target joint angles, velocity, acceleration, time, and others.
+Note that this command uses the different target type **posj**.

+* **movejx**: Move to the specified point with joint interpolation.
+Similar to **movel**, but without the guarantee of a linear motion result in Cartesian space.
+Possible arguments: point, velocity, acceleration, time, radius for blending, and others.
+Additionally, users specify the solution space with a three-bit flag, representing shoulder (lefty vs righty), elbow (below vs above) and wrist (flip vs no flip).

+* **movesj**: Move along a spline curve path with joint interpolation, connecting various joint-based waypoints.
+Possible arguments: list of joint positions, velocity, acceleration, time, and others.

 * **move_spiral**: Motion along a spiral trajectory on a plane, which is perpendicular to a specified axis.
 Possible arguments: Revolutions, final spiral radius, and others

 * **move_periodic**: Sine-based motion per axis.
 Possible arguments: Amplitude, period, and others

+All move commands have an asynchronous variant, e.g. **amovel** corresponds to **movel**, that allows the user to run other commands in parallel, i.e. the main thread continues executing instructions.
+The blending parameter is not available for these asynchronous move commands.
+Triggering concurrent motion commands is caught with errors.

 Waypoint representation
 -----------------------